Skip to content

 The types of property surveys in Hawaii include:

-- Topography Survey - It documents the property's elevations, natural terrain features, and artificial features.
+• Topography Survey - This documents the property's elevations, natural terrain features, and artificial features.
 Developers, government officials, engineers, and architects often order the surveys.

 Understanding Property Ownership in Hawaii